aendie/SFalmanac-Py3/README.md

 de430t and de440 ephemerides have been added to *config.py*.

+**UPDATE: Nov 2021**

+* Enhanced User Interface includes the possibility to generate tables starting at any valid date, or for any month (within -12/+11 months from today).
+* This checks if there is an Internet connection before attempting to update the Earth Orientation Parameters (EOP) from IERS.
+* Minor cosmetic improvements ('d'-correction in italics; greek 'nu' replaces 'v'-correction; Minutes-symbol added to SD and d)

+Increased accuracy due to the following minor improvements:
+* Moon phase (percent illumination) is based on midnight (as opposed to midday)
+* Star positions are based on midnight (as opposed to midday)
+* Sun's SD (semi-diameter) is based on midnight (as opposed to mid-day)
+* Moon v and d for hour ‘n’ are based on “hour ‘n+1’ minus hour ‘n’” as opposed to “hour ‘n’ + 30 minutes minus hour ‘n’ – 30 minutes”
+* Moon HP is based on a “volumetric mean radius of earth = 6371.0” as opposed to an “equatorial radius of earth = 6378.0 km”
+* Moon SD (semi-diameter) is based on a “volumetric mean radius of moon = 1737.4 km” as opposed to an “equatorial radius of moon = 1738.1 km”
+* Planet magnitudes for Venus and Jupiter are obtained from Skyfield (>= 1.26), despite it still being a prototype function

+The PDF filenames have been revised (again):

+* NAmod_\<starting date or month or year\>.pdf: for Nautical Almanacs in modern style
+* STmod_\<starting date or month or year\>.pdf: for Sun Tables in modern style
+* NAtrad_\<starting date or month or year\>.pdf: for Nautical Almanacs in traditional style
+* STtrad_\<starting date or month or year\>.pdf: for Sun Tables in traditional style

 ## Requirements

 &emsp;Most of the computation is done by the free Skyfield library.
-&emsp;Typesetting is typically done by MiKTeX or TeX Live.
+&emsp;Typesetting is done typically by MiKTeX or TeX Live.
-&emsp;These need to be installed:
+&emsp;Here are the requirements/recommendations:

-* Python v3.4 or higher (the latest version is recommended)
+* Python v3.4 or higher (v3.9.x is recommended)
-* Skyfield 1.35 (see the Skyfield Changelog)
+* Skyfield >= 1.31 (the latest is recommended; see the Skyfield Changelog)
-* Pandas >= 1.0 (to load the Hipparcos catalog; tested: 1.0.3 and 1.1.4)
+* Pandas >= 1.0 (to decode the Hipparcos catalog; tested: 1.0.3 and 1.1.4)
-* Ephem >= 3.7.6 (required for planet magnitudes)
+* Ephem >= 3.7.6 (required for some planet magnitudes)
 * MiKTeX&ensp;or&ensp;TeX Live

 ## Files required in the execution folder: